ryanmio/kenya-nigeria-prep-hallucination-audit/docs/trace_of_claims.md

-WORK IN PROGRESS

 This document traces two claims in the Lancet HIV Comment to AI-generated sources.
-While the first claim's chain of evidence is more open to interpretation, the second claim lifts verbatim text from a sponsor's white paper, **which itself contains outright fabricated citations.**
+While the first claim's chain of evidence appears more open to interpretation, the second claim seems to lift verbatim text from a sponsor's white paper, **which itself appears to include fabricated citations.**

 ---